Posted on 16 February 2025

 • Identify the mistake.

-• Repost the transaction with the correct details through adjusting journal entries.
+• Repost the transaction with the correct details by adjusting journal entries.

 • Adjust the financial statements accordingly.